Name: Victor (Vic) Stone (Cyborg)

-The television version of Vic was much more interesting that the comic book version.
-He had a consistent voice, was a pretty well balanced character and his temperament matched the mannerisms of an older teenager.
+The television version of Vic was much more interesting than the comic book version.
+He had a consistent voice, was a pretty well-balanced character and his temperament matched the mannerisms of an older teenager.
 There was an obvious effort to blend humorous and serious notes to establish a range of emotions for the character.

 If including the history with the Teen Titans and television series are off the table, David Walker’s nine-issue run with Cyborg’s solo series should really be the template for the character moving forward.

 Walker really put in a lot of work into humanizing Cyborg for a modern audience and ditching the one-note nature of the character.
 We deserve Black characters that are as well defined as their white counterparts.
 David Walker really elevated the modern incarnation of Cyborg, giving him the depth of character he needs to stand out among the archetypal heroes on the JLA.